 As part of the latest in this ongoing saga, Takata did admit to not notifying the agency and not providing accurate data, after years of denying a problem even existed.
 Several employees at Takata have been fired over the debacle.

 Of the potential $200 million in fines, $70 million must be paid up front.
 The remaining $130 million will be fined if Takata fails to complete its recall by Dec 31, 2018, and if they are caught violating any other safety regulations in the near future.

 The NHTSA is also ordering a third-party oversight of Takatas operations to ensure they are complying with all safety regulations.
 Specifically, they are barred from using ammonium nitrate inflators.
 They are also required to take several steps to improve their internal safety evaluation processes.

 This announcement also represents an unprecedented exercise of the NHTSAs authority.
 This is the first time in the agencys history they are taking such direct measures in ordering a recall.

 If you or a loved one has been injured by a defective Takata airbag, you may be able to receive compensation.
 The Edwards Law Firm has been reviewing claims against Takata Corp. and can provide legal assistance to you.
-Contact us today.
+Contact one of our car accident attorneys in Tulsa today.
 We will fight for your justice.